-Key Principles Landscaping
+Landscaping - Key Principles

-- Avoid suburban type landscape formal symmetrical layouts, straight lines are not appropriate in rural areas. - Design informal layouts. - Plant wild meadows or strimmed grass areas which are more natural to rural areas. - Reduce or avoid large areas of mown lawn. - Plant native trees in groups of three or more. - Avoid planting non-native single species such as Lleyland Cyprus. - Retain ponds and ditches on the site. - Create new mixed hedgerows of native/local species to maintain biodiversity.
+- Avoid suburban type landscaping formal symmetrical layouts, straight lines are not appropriate in rural areas. - Design informal layouts. - Plant wild meadows or strimmed grass areas which are more natural to rural areas. - Reduce or avoid large areas of mown lawn. - Plant native trees in groups of three or more. - Avoid planting non-native single species such as Leyland Cypress - Retain ponds and ditches on the site. - Create new mixed hedgerows of native/local species to maintain biodiversity.